Ada-Developers-Academy/daily-curriculum/topic_resources/hash.md

 ```

 ## Using Hash to initiate objects
-A Hash is a great way to pass in arguments to `initialize`, first let's look at a use case for this.
+A Hash is a great way to pass in arguments to the `initialize` method of a Class.
+Have a look at this Class:

 ```ruby
 class Address
   def initialize(first_name, last_name, street_one, street_two, city, state, country, postal_code)